English for Seminarians

 Purpose

 English for Seminarians (EFS) is an intensive English-language program.
-The EFS program was developed to provide resources for students who need to upgrade their English skills.
-In addition to attending class, the students usually participate in Chapel and schoolwide activities.
+The EFS program was developed for students who need to upgrade their English skills.
+In addition to attending class sessions, the students participate in chapel and school-wide activities.
 Since many biblical, theological, and ministry resources are in English, the ability to speak, read, and write English is important for ministry leaders.

 Target Group